FillyLumi/PlugDjButBad/README.md

 - The queue lives in each browser's storage.
 Someone who reloads the page mid-set will only know about songs that were added after they reconnected.
 - Viewers only get a volume slider—scrubbing and the native YouTube controls are completely disabled.
+- Listener presence relies on heartbeats.
+People disappear if their browser goes quiet for ~45 seconds, and brand-new arrivals show up after their first heartbeat.

 Feel free to customize the styling, add chat integrations, or expand the control features as needed!